 Head student welcome to sixth form

-Welcome to Cowes Sixth Form – the next exciting chapter in your academic journey.
+Welcome to Cowes Enterprise College, the next exciting step in your academic journey.

-As Head Students, we are excited and honoured to welcome you to our Sixth Form.
-We look forward to meeting you and supporting you on your exiting journey here with us at Cowes Enterprise College.
+Everyone at Cowes is excited and looking forward to welcoming you to our sixth form and supporting you on your journey here with us at Cowes Enterprise College.

 “Sixth Form has been a whirlwind of events but it’s never boring.
 The people you meet and the friends you make really make it worthwhile.
 It can be a lot of hard work but it’s doable and there’s a lot of support available to help you through the way as well.” –